suchinton/C-_stuff/oop_cpp/prog_12/readme.txt

-cpp prog to impliment array of objects
+cpp prog to implement array of objects